Afrah-Riyas-1154/AI-RESUME-BUILDER/README.md

 # AI-RESUME-BUILDER
 Need for an AI-powered system that can automatically generate well-structured, ATS-friendly resumes, improve content quality, and assist users with skill recommendations based on the job role they want.

-Absolutely!
-A **well-structured README** for your **ResumeCraftAI** GitHub repo should include: project overview, features, tech stack, setup instructions, and usage.
-Here's a full example you can use:

----

 # **ResumeCraftAI**

 **AI-Powered Resume Builder** – Create professional resumes and short cover letters with AI assistance, skill highlighting, multiple templates, and PDF download.